riegllms/ros-riegl-vz/riegl_vz/README.md

 **~robot_scanner_mounting_pose** (double[], default: {0.0, 0.0, 0.0, 0.0, 0.0, 0.0})

-The mounting position and orientation (x, y, z, roll, pitch, yaw) of the scanner on a roboter, with coordinates in meter and euler angles in radians.
+The mounting position and orientation (x, y, z, roll, pitch, yaw) of the scanner (riegl_vz_socs) on a robot, with coordinates in meter and Euler angles in radians.
 This is used for the 'set_pose' service or topic if 'relative_pose_mode' parameter is disabled.

 **~robot_project_frame_id** (string, default: "") :

-The frame id of the robot project coordinate system.
+The frame id of the robot project frame.
 This is used for the 'set_pose' service or topic if 'relative_pose_mode' parameter is disabled.
 Note that this must be the frame id of the pose from the 'set_pose' service or topic.

 **~robot_scanner_project_pose** (double[], default: {0.0, 0.0, 0.0, 0.0, 0.0, 0.0})

-The position and orientation (x, y, z, roll, pitch, yaw) of the origin of the scanner project CS (riegl_vz_prcs) in the roboter project coordinate system, with coordinates in meter and euler angles in radians.
+The transformation (x, y, z, roll, pitch, yaw) from the roboter project frame to the scanner project frame (riegl_vz_prcs), with coordinates in meter and Euler angles in radians.
 This is used for the 'set_pose' service or topic if 'relative_pose_mode' parameter is disabled.
 A static TF2 transformation will be broadcasted automatically at startup if 'robot_project_frame_id' is configured as well.

 #### 3.1.2 Published Topics